About the RDA Registry and vocabularies

 - A change that breaks backwards semantic compatibility will result in a 'major' version change that increments the first segment "X.0.0", and resets the other segments to 0.
 We expect major versions to be extremely rare.

-Every time we push a release to GitHub, we 'tag' it with the version number of the release.
+Every time a release is pushed to GitHub, it is tagged with the version number of the release.
 GitHub recognizes any tag as a release and takes a snapshot of the state of the entire repository at the point in time that the tag was applied.
 GitHub then creates downloadable zip and tar files for that snapshot.
-It also makes it possible to reference the snapshot with a specific URI.
+It also makes it possible to reference the snapshot with a specific IRI.

 The master branch of the repository will always have the latest version, which will always have a version tag.
 The current version can also be referenced by checking the contents of the